-14. Victorian Post Box at South Entrance Age Late 19th Century Rarity Common at their peak of Victoria's reign however, rarity value increasing over time Aesthetic interest Embossed with VR and crown Group Value One of a small number of prominent letterboxes in the town in key locations.
-Archaeological Interest NA.
+14. Victorian Post Box at South Entrance

+Age Late 19 th Century

+Rarity Common at their peak of Victoria's reign however, rarity

+increasing over time

+Aesthetic interest Embossed with VR and crown

+Group Value One of a small number of prominent letterboxes in the tow

+key locations.

+Archaeological NA.

+Interest

 Historical interest Manufactured by W.T.
 Allen and Co London.

 Landmark status Prominent location in a wall at the south entrance

-Figure 57: Victorian Post-box at South entrance
+Manufactured by W.T.
+Allen and Co London.
+Prominent location in a wall at the south entrance Figure 57: Victorian Post-box at South entrance

 15. George V post-box North Entrance Age 1932 Rarity Common at the peak of George V's reign.
 Aesthetic interest Embossed with crown and GR Group Value Built into a significant old wall.
 The wall is identified in the Conservation Appraisal as being of importance.
-Archaeological Interest NA.
-Historical interest Manufactured by W.T.
+Archaeological NA.
+Interest Historical interest Manufactured by W.T.
 Allen and Co London Landmark status Prominent location in a wall identified as having heritage value.